 You can sort search results by language.
 And while some books might not be available to users in certain regions (which is not BookBeat’s decision, but due to publishing rights), you are free to listen to books in different languages.

-That makes BookBeat a particularly great choice for multilingual people or those who want to practice a new language.
+That makes BookBeat a particularly great choice for multilingual people or those of us who want to practice a new language.

-Listening to an audiobook in a language you are trying to learn will help you so much in becoming more familiar with words, constructions, and, of course, pronunciation.
+I have found that listening to an audiobook in a language I am trying to learn helps me so much in becoming more familiar with words, constructions, and, of course, pronunciation.

 BookBeat Review: The Pros and Cons